davidclin/gcp-alibaba-vpn/redundancy.md

 1. Make a note of the IP address that is created so that you can use it to configure the VPN gateways later.

-1. Repeat steps again using a different name, such as `vpn-test-static-ip-2`.
+1. Repeat steps using a different name, such as `vpn-test-static-ip-2`.

 ### Configure Route Based IPSec VPN Using Static Routing

 #### Configure the VPN gateways
 Two VPN gateways are needed for redundancy.
-The following steps are for configuring a single VPN gateway with two tunnels.
+The following procedure configures the first VPN gateway with two tunnels.
-Repeat steps twice to get two VPN gateways each with two tunnels.
+Repeat procedure to configure the second VPN gateway with two tunnels.

 1. In the GCP Console,
 [go to the VPN page](https://console.cloud.google.com/networking/vpn/list).